ahmedemad3/spring-arabic-search/README.md

 # Features
 * Employee Management: This API allows users to create list of employees or single employee, Each employee has a unique ID, fisrt name , last name , full name, age, and name nomralize.
-* Arabic Word Search: This API allows users to search for Arabic words in a database of pre-defined words.
+* Arabic Search: This API allows users to search for Arabic words in a database of pre-defined words.
 Users can enter a search term and the API will return a list of words that contain the search term.

 # Technology Stack
 The following technologies are used in this project: